 First, Plan The trip.

+I have planned this trip many times but always postponed, and how more I hold off, my desire gets bigger to see this place.
+So I set three days on this trip, but I didn’t spend all my time in Monaco, as there are other beautiful places to see on French Riviera, France.
 As for travelers, visiting Monaco on a budget is possible to do easily regardless of being the world’s wealthiest country.
 There are beautiful things to do without spending so much money if you do it right.
 And not necessary to spend days in Monaco, as you see most of the highlights in one day.

 Monaco Tips And Budget